J&J vaccines available again at Military Circle mass vaccination site, as nation sees dip in demand

 She said she’s been eager to get vaccinated, but has seen a lot of hesitancy and vaccine preferences from her family and some friends.

-“There’s been a lot of hesitancy around Johnson and Johnson,” she said.
+“There’s been a lot of hesitancy around Johnson & Johnson,” she said.
 “On social media, and I guess in friend circles, people are preferring Pfizer.”

 Auvergene Larry, the Deputy Site Manager at the Military Circle FEMA Site, says the return of J&J shots introduced some logistical challenges for the team at first.